 Abbott Lawrence Academy (ALA) is a small, accelerated 9-12th grade honors high school within the larger Lawrence High School campus.
 Founded in 2015 with an inaugural 9th grade class, ALA was created to retain the best and brightest students of the city.
 ALA is the district’s first exam high school, admitting students each year through a rigorous application and entrance exam process, enrolling only up to 100 students per year.
 ALA offers students in Lawrence an opportunity previously unavailable to most: the chance to experience a rich and rewarding honors education in the tradition of the most prestigious independent schools in the country, free of charge.
 We currently have 90 seniors, 82 juniors, 82 sophomores, and 70 freshmen, and graduated our first class in the spring of 2019.
 Our current school demographic breakdown is: 84% Hispanic, 8% Asian, 6% White, 1% African-American, and 1% Multi-Race.
 As part of the Lawrence High School campus, ALA is accredited by the Massachusetts Department of Elementary and Secondary Education.

-David Wendler was born in Houston, Texas but raised in Chicago, Illinois.
+David Wendler was born in Houston, Texas, but raised in Chicago, Illinois.
 Mr. Wendler graduated from Illinois Wesleyan University in 2010.
-After graduation, Mr. Wendler worked as an English Teacher at Colegio Diocesano de Sao Jose from 2010 to 2011, which is located in Macau, China SAR.
-He also taught English at East Aurora High School from 2011 to 2013 in Aurora, IL and at Catalyst Maria High School from 2013 to 2016.
-When he is not teaching or preparing to be an English teacher, he enjoys hiking, camping, scuba diving, and cooking/smoking Texas-style BBQ.
+After graduation, Mr. Wendler worked as an English Teacher at Colégio Diocesano de São José from 2010 to 2011, located in Macau, China SAR.
+He also previously taught English at East Aurora High School from 2011 to 2013 in Aurora, Illinois, and at Catalyst Maria High School in Chicago, Illinois, from 2013 to 2016.
+Joining Abbott Lawrence Academy in 2016, Mr. Wendler currently teaches all the ALA sophomores in Pre-AP English II as well as upperclassmen in AP English Language & Composition and Creative Writing: Poetry.
+Previous course offerings at ALA include Debate and Philosophy of Human Behavior.
+In his free time, Mr. Wendler tries to stay physically active outside as well as emotionally active watching sports (Houston Astros, Chicago Bears, Chicago Bulls, Chicago Blackhawks, LSU Tigers).
+His dog is Charles.

 Alex Chaconas was raised in Natick, MA a suburb west of Boston.
 He graduated from Hamilton University in 2008 with a Bachelor of Arts in Mathematics and a Bachelor of Arts in Chemistry.
 In college, he played a year of soccer and rugby for the Continentals while serving as an RA in the dorms.
 Alex began teaching right out of college and completed a Masters of Education at Temple University in Philadelphia during night classes in 2011.
 He has over 10 years of experience in high school Mathematics and Chemistry classrooms from New Hampshire to Florida and began teaching in Lawrence in 2019.
 Outside of work, Alex enjoys playing basketball, strategy games, drawing, and building small pieces of furniture.

-Steven Melis was born in Greece, but grew up in Cleveland, Ohio.
+Steve Melis was born in Greece, but grew up in Cleveland, Ohio.
 After studying English at Williams College and Oxford University, he lived in New York City, working in publishing and then completing a year of City Year at PS 112 in Queens.
 After realizing that education is his calling, he joined Teach for America and taught English and Theater at several schools: 4 years at De Anza High School in Richmond, CA, and 1 year at Noble Street College Prep in Chicago, IL.
-In his free time, Mr. Melis enjoys singing in loud bands, thinking about video games, and being sore from CrossFit.
-He is excited to join a creative and talented team that can push students to accomplish great things.
+He then moved to Massachusetts and has been teaching at Abbott since its first ever sophomore class.
+In his free time, Mr. Melis enjoys loud music, fancy cats, long-distance running, and video games.